coderxio/medication-diversification/README.md

 mkdir mdt-test
 cd mdt-test
 ```
-5. Initialize MDT to create a `data/` directory and load the `MDT.db` database.
+5. Initialize MDT.
 This only needs to be done once.
+This will create a `data/` directory and load the `MDT.db` database.
 ```
 mdt init
 ```